Aurora Live Cam

 How do we forecast?

-We forecast every day at 3pm, primarily looking at cloud cover.
-If we can locate partly clear skies, we’ll be in a good position to see the aurora if it comes out.
-We have several viewing locations within a 3-hours radius of both Anchorage and Fairbanks and use several forecasting tools to find clear skies and bring our guests to those places to view the aurora.
+We forecast every day at 3 p.m., primarily looking at cloud cover.
+If we can locate partly clear skies, we’ll be in a good position to see aurora, if it comes out.
+We have several viewing locations within a three-hour radius of both Anchorage and Fairbanks, and use several forecasting tools to locate clear skies, transporting guests to those places to view the northern lights.

 Note about forecasting aurora strength: Accurately forecasting aurora beyond 70 minutes into the future is impossible.
-50-70 minutes into the future we have precise solar wind data from the satellites and have a good idea whether or not we can expect aurora.
-It is possible to look at activity on the sun’s surface and see the potential of certain nights into the future.
-But this isn’t an accurate forecast until we see the exact interplanetary magnetic field readings from the satellite about an hour beforehand.
+However, 50-70 minutes into the future we have precise solar wind data from satellites and have a good idea whether or not we can expect aurora.
+It is possible to study activity on the sun’s surface and gauge the potential of certain nights beyond the present, but this isn’t an accurate forecast until we see the exact interplanetary magnetic field readings from a satellite about an hour before our desired viewing time.

 About our northern lights tours

-We operate both Anchorage Northern Lights Tours as well as Fairbanks Northern Lights Tours.
-Tours typically depart between 8-10 pm and usually return by 5 am depending on conditions and driving times.
-Photos and portraits are included with our tours and we provide hot drinks and snacks as well.
+Greatland Adventures operates Anchorage Northern Lights Tours and Fairbanks Northern Lights Tours.
+Tours typically depart between 8-10 p.m. and usually return by 5 a.m. depending on weather and road conditions, and drive time.
+Photos and portraits are included with our tours, and we provide hot drinks and snacks to all guests.

-If you’re confirmed for a tour, we’ll call you on the day of your tour to let you know the pickup time, estimated driving distance, and our expected return time.
+If you’re confirmed for a tour, we’ll call you on the day you’ve booked to let you know the pickup time, estimated driving distance, and our expected return time.
 We will also discuss anticipated cloud cover and any other potential challenges we might face that evening.
 If conditions are unfavorable and a tour is not recommended that night, we will work with you at that time to rebook to another night, based on availability.

 Important tools for aurora forecasting